 All of this, and we are not even out of the 5th chapter yet!
 I ought to read these chapters when I feel the weight of another Sunday coming and give thanks to God that he allows me to speak and not act out his word.

-The center of the beginning of Ezekiel is not just the oddity of what Ezekiel is called to do, but where the initial calling comes from.
+The purpose of the beginning of Ezekiel is not just the oddity of what Ezekiel is called to do, but where the initial calling comes from.
 Ezekiel sees a grand and mesmerizing picture of the throne of God – in Babylon.
 Given the juxtaposition with the end of Jeremiah, it is important for God to show himself this way.
 In Jeremiah 52, we find out that Nebuzaradan burns to ashes the house of the Lord, the very place where God was to dwell.
 But Ezekiel’s vision is a reminder to the exiles in the foreign lands that God’s throne is not limited to the Temple, but as Lord over all the earth, his throne is mobile, and his rule is everywhere.

 Therefore, when God gives judgment, it is sure.
 When God speaks of salvation, it is certain.
 God’s reign is not limited by democratic vote, geo-political positioning, the evil intentions of man, or chariot and horses.
 God condemns and God delivers.
 This is strongly implied by the vision of God leaving the Temple in Ezekiel 10.
 God may have left the Temple, but his rule is not therefore diminished.
 The destruction of the Temple was God’s sovereign decree.
 So, even in exile, there is hope, for the same God who decreed devastation decrees a great salvation to come: